minettekaum/text_to_speech/tutorial.md

 For further assistance, go to the [Koyeb Documentation](https://www.koyeb.com/docs).

 ## Summary
 This tutorial has guided you through setting up the backend with FastAPI, creating an interactive frontend with SvelteKit, and deploying the application on Koyeb.
-You can now explore further customisation, optimise the model for better performance, or expand the app’s features.
+You can now explore further customisation, optimise the model for better performance, or expand the app's features.

 For further assistance, go to the [Koyeb Documentation](https://www.koyeb.com/docs) and [Nari Labs](https://huggingface.co/nari-labs/Dia-1.6B).